aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 ```

 #### Update the stack
-TODO
-To update the stack and apply the changes you have done in `UserData` property, the EC2 instance needs to be replaced.
+To update the stack and apply the changes you have made in the `UserData` property, the EC2 instance needs to be replaced.

-1. Create `AvailabilityZone` parameter in the template.
+1. Create an `AvailabilityZone` parameter in the template.
 ```yaml
 Parameters:
   AvailabilityZone: